 The grade of "I" (Incomplete) is exceptional.
-It is to be given only to students whose work in a course has been satisfactory, but who, because of illness or other circumstances beyond their control, are unable to complete the course.
+It is to be given only to students whose work on a course has been satisfactory, but who, because of illness or other circumstances beyond their control, are unable to complete the course.

-Students requesting the grade of "I" must provide their instructor with substantiating information or documents.
+A student requesting the grade of "I" is to complete the Incomplete Request form found in Populi "Student Forms" and must provide their instructor with substantiating information or documents.
 Instructors may consult with the Department Chair and Vice President for Academics in making determinations for "I" grades.
-The instructor makes a final decision on granting the "I" and sets a deadline for completing remaining work.
+The instructor makes a final decision on granting the "I" and sets a deadline for completing the remaining work.
 If approved, the respective instructor will notify the Registrar and Vice President for Academics of the approval.
 In recording the grade of "I," the instructor states in their grade book the quality of the student's work to date, the requirements remaining, and the deadline for completion.
+The student needs to submit the completed request form to the Registrar no later than the last day of the semester.